webmastersmith/pixx/README.md

 # pic

-## What it does?
+### What it does?

 - Quickly create responsive images, and the HTML img/picture element code is output to the console.
-Library agnostic.
 - Run with _NodeJS_ environment.

 ### Why